AlexAltea/capstone.js/README.md

 ## Building
 To build the Capstone.js library, clone the *master* branch of this repository, and do the following:

-1. Initialize Git submodules to fetch the original Capstone repository: `git submodule update --init`.
+1. Initialize the original Capstone submodule: `git submodule update --init`.

 2. Install the development and client dependencies with: `npm install` and `bower install`.